jkao/jkao.github.io/rants/_posts/2012-5-5-the-san-francisco-write-up.md

 <em class="center">PagerDuty to the Rescue!</em>

 Having said this, there are definitely aspects that aren't as great.
-Obviously, having a lot of ownership means that when things break, you'll be the one to take care of them.
-Additionally, you'll find that a lot of work that you end up doing is work that NEEDS to be done.
+Obviously, having a lot of ownership means that **when things break, you'll be the one to take care of them**.
+Additionally, you'll find that a lot of work that you end up doing is **work that needs to be done**.
 This could potentially mean that the things you have to do may not be as glorious, but that shouldn't stop you.

 Naturally, there are a TON
-of things that need to get done at a small company and you'll find that there's a backlog of cool things you can get around to working on if you decide to take initiatitive to do it.
-In fact, one of the best ways to do this is through Hack-a-thons if your company hosts them.
-One of the things that I felt would be cool to see for PagerDuty was internationalizing the site and seeing how it would affect conversions, so I migrated the Rails stack to support i18n and VOILA, I won the Hack-day trophy. :)
+of things that need to get done at a small company and you'll find that there's a **backlog of cool things** you can get around to working on if you decide to take initiatitive to do it.
+In fact, one of the best ways to do this is through **Hackathons** at your company.
+One of the things that I felt would be cool to see for PagerDuty was internationalizing the site and seeing how it would affect conversions, so I migrated the Marketing site to **support i18n** and voila I won the Hack-day trophy. :)

 <div class="center">